-On May 16, 2017, the Company received notice (the "Notice") from the Listing Qualifications Department of The Nasdaq Stock Market ("Nasdaq") indicating that the Company was not in compliance with Nasdaq Listing Rule 5250(c)(1) because the Company had not yet filed its Quarterly Report on Form 10-Q for the period ended March 31, 2017 (the "Form 10-Q").
-The Notice indicated that the Company had until July 17, 2017 to submit a plan to regain compliance with Nasdaq's continued listing requirements.
+The Notice, as discussed in Note 9 - Stockholder's Equity sub-section, "Subsequent Events - Nasdaq Compliance and Common Stock" indicated that the Company had until July 17, 2017 to submit a plan to regain compliance with Nasdaq's continued listing requirements.
 On July 17, 2017, the Company timely submitted its plan to Nasdaq detailing how the Company plans to regain compliance with Nasdaq's continued listing requirements (the "Compliance Plan").
 Nasdaq accepted the Compliance Plan and granted the Company an extension of up to 180 calendar days from the Form 10-Q's due date, or until November 6, 2017, to regain compliance.